- San Lucas is located three miles from the municipal seat of Santa Apolonia and has a population of 60 families.

 - Community Mobilization and Empowerment: In Progress (Began July 2017 with completion expected June 2019).

 - Water, Sanitation & Hygiene: Complete.
-The potable water system, efficient cook stoves, gray water filters, and sanitary latrines were installed between March and November of 2016.
+The potable water system, efficient cook stoves, gray water filters, and sanitary latrines were installed between June 2016 and February 2017.

-- Food Security (Sustainable Agriculture): In Progress (Began July 2017 with completion expected June 2019).
+- Food Security (Sustainable Agriculture): In Progress (Began in July 2017 with completion expected in June 2019).

 - Family Planning: Provides women and men the opportunity to decide how many and when to have children.
 Training and family planning methods are provided to the persons interested (starting in March 2016 and ending in June 2019).

-- Disaster Risk Reduction: In Progress (will begin in January 2018 with completion expected June 2019).
+- Disaster Risk Reduction: In Progress (began in February of 2018 with completion expected in June 2019).

 Photos by Javier Borrayo